lonnen/pickled-cartographer/README.md

 Identify island maps in Sea of Thieves using a second device!

-The pickled cartographer uses WebRTC and some rudimentary computer vision to identify treasure maps in Sea of Thieves.
+In Sea of Thieves you can retrieve in-game treasure maps that describe only the shape of the island and the location of treasure.
+Players are expected to use their shipboard maps to identify these islands.
+The Pickled Cartographer uses WebRTC and some rudimentary computer vision techniques to identify treasure maps in Sea of Thieves.
+Since this relies on camera input data, the application was designed with Mobile Safari in mind.

-Your Project
+The Project
 ------------

 ### ← README.md